-As a Fielding student, you become a member of a challenging, dynamic and diverse community of faculty, students, and alumni colleagues.
-Designed for adult learners, the distance education advantage of blended and distributed learning
+The Fielding community offers a rich diversity of academic, clinical, and professional experience in psychology and related fields.
+As a Fielding student, you participate in a dynamic community of faculty, students, and alumni colleagues.
+Designed for adult learners, our distributed learning model

-makes it possible to pursue advanced study and professional goals while balancing the demands of work, family, and community obligations.
-You join a cluster
+makes it possible to pursue your professional goals while balancing the demands of work, family, and community obligations.

-and is accredited (on probation) by the American Psychological Association (APA) --APA Commission on Accreditation, 750 First St. NE, Washington, DC 20002, 202.336.5979.
+The School of Psychology offers the only Clinical Psychology doctoral program utilizing a distributed delivery model that is accredited by the American Psychological Association (APA Commission on Accreditation, 750 First St. NE, Washington, DC 20002, 202.336.5979).
 The Clinical Psychology program received the initial accreditation by the APA in 1991.

 Due to individual state licensure requirements, applications are accepted only from individuals who reside in the contiguous United States (except Oregon, Oklahoma, Florida, & Kansas), and Canada (except Ontario).
 Thus the program is not offered in Hawaii, Alaska, or internationally (except to Canadian students).